On the Convex Pfaff-Darboux Theorem of Ekeland and Nirenberg

-The classical Pfaff-Darboux Theorem, which provides local `normal forms' for $1$-forms on manifolds, has applications in the theory of certain economic models~\cite{ChiapporiEkeland2009}.
-However, the normal forms needed in these models come with an additional requirement of \emph{convexity}, which is not provided by the classical proofs of the Pfaff-Darboux Theorem.
+\Abstract{The classical Pfaff--Darboux theorem, which provides local `normal forms' for $1$-forms on manifolds, has applications in the theory of certain economic models [Chiappo\-ri~P.-A., Ekeland I., \textit{Found.
+Trends Microecon.} \textbf{5} (2009), 1--151].
+However, the normal~forms needed in these models often come with an additional requirement of some type of~\emph{con\-vexity}, which is not provided by the classical proofs of the Pfaff--Darboux theorem.
 (The appropriate notion of `convexity' is a feature of the economic model.
 In the simplest case, when the economic model is formulated in a domain in~$\mathbb{R}^n$, convexity has its usual meaning.)
-In~\cite{MR2023129}, Ekeland and Nirenberg were able to characterize necessary and sufficient conditions for a given $1$-form~$\omega$ to admit a convex local normal form (and to show that some earlier attempts~\cite{MR1655519, MR1652709} at this characterization had been unsuccessful).

-In this article, after providing some necessary background, I prove a strengthened and generalized convex Pfaff-Darboux Theorem, one that covers the case of a Legendrian foliation in which the notion of convexity is defined in terms of a torsion-free affine connection on the underlying manifold.
-(The main result in~\cite{MR2023129} concerns the case in which the affine connection is flat.)
+In [\textit{Methods Appl.
+Anal.} \textbf{9} (2002), 329--344], Ekeland and Nirenberg were able to characterize necessary and sufficient conditions for a given $1$-form~$\omega$ to admit a convex local normal form (and to show that some earlier attempts [Chiappori~P.-A., Ekeland I., \textit{Ann.
+Scuola Norm.\ Sup.\ Pisa Cl.\ Sci.~4} \textbf{25} (1997), 287--297] and [Zakalyukin V.M., \textit{C.~R.~Acad.\ Sci.\ Paris S\'{e}r.~{I} Math.} \textbf{327} (1998), 633--638] at this characterization had been unsuccessful).
+In this article, after providing some necessary background, I prove a strengthened and generalized convex Pfaff--Darboux theorem, one that covers the case of a Legendrian foliation in which the notion of convexity is defined in terms of a torsion-free affine connection on the underlying manifold.
+(The main result of Ekeland and Nirenberg concerns the case in which the affine connection is flat.)}